International Migrants Day

 International Migrants Day is commemorated on 18 December to highlight the human rights of migrants and the challenges they face.
 Migration is an unavoidable consequence of wars and unrest, and the world has seen many recent unrests.
 Millions of people have been displaced due to conflict in all corners of the world, and it is up to the international community to facilitate ease of movement and help with the survival of these individuals.

-The Theme for International Migrants Day 2021 is “Reimagining Human Mobility”.
+The Theme for International Migrants Day 2022 is “Building the Future with Migrants and Refugees”.

 Migrants are a vulnerable group affected by multiple forms of discrimination and therefore deserve attention.
 International Migrants Day is an opportunity to reflect upon the many ways that migrants enrich our cultures, economies, and societies.
 We should celebrate the wide-ranging contributions migrants have made to all of our lives and societies.

 In 1990, the United Nations adopted a resolution to protect the rights of migrant workers and their families.
 International Migrants Day is proclaimed by the United Nations on December 4th, 2000.
 Every year on December 18th, we celebrate this decision along with the contributions made by the over 272 million migrants around the world.

 The day commemorates the adoption of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families of December 18, 1990.
 It is celebrated every 18 December each year in the UN Member States in order to “dissipate prejudices” about migrants and “to raise awareness of their contributions in the economic, cultural and social fields, for the benefit of both their countries of origin and their countries of destination “.

 On this day, the UN encourages all invited States, UN Member States, intergovernmental and non-governmental organizations to provide information on the human rights and fundamental freedoms of migrants, to share experiences, and to undertake actions that ensure their protection.